wilhelm-lab/dlomix/README.md

 **Use-cases**

 - Retention Time Prediction:
-    - a regression problem where the the retention time of a peptide sequence is to be predicted.
+    - a regression problem where the retention time of a peptide sequence is to be predicted.